auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/infrastructure.md

 * Be able to communicate over ports 7777, 27017, 8721, and 8701
 * Listen for and accept traffic from the load balancer over ports 443 and 4443

-For a complete listing of IP addresses and ports used, see the [IP/Domain and Port List](/private-cloud/onboarding/managed-private-cloud/ip-domain-port-list).
+For a complete list of IP addresses and ports used, see the [IP/Domain and Port List](/private-cloud/onboarding/managed-private-cloud/ip-domain-port-list).

 ## Internet connectivity